If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 Of course, that doesn’t mean to let them do whatever they want to.
-Consultations, reviews and feedback rounds are essential.
+Consultations, reviews, and feedback rounds are essential.
 But don’t go too crazy about checking every single detail and tell them exactly what they should do.

 10. Reward Good Work

-Everyone loves to be rewarded when they did well.
+Everyone loves to be rewarded when they do well.
 You are more likely to stay with a company that appreciates your hard work.
 Since remote workers often have many other job opportunities, you need to make sure that they are happy working with you.

 So just as you would do with any on-site worker, reward their contribution.
-That could be special bonus payments or you agree on certain targets and reward once these are reached or maybe you come up with an offline gift to thank them for their hard work.
+That could be special bonus payments or you agree on certain targets and rewards once these are reached or maybe you come up with an offline gift to thank them for their hard work.

 11. Use Neutral Communication

 Working in a remote team often means working in a multicultural team, too.
 It can be hard to tell how different cultures react to a loud or slightly aggressive voice.
-Plus, on the phone or internet call it’s often even harder to tell what’s behind certain expressions.
+Plus, on the phone or internet call, it’s often even harder to tell what’s behind certain expressions.

 Make sure to keep your tone as neutral as possible to avoid an unintended conflict.
 Don’t use sarcasm or irony as some might not understand it.
-Also be careful with criticism.
+Also, be careful with criticism.
 Some cultures find it rude while others expect clear constructive criticism.

 12. Use Simple Words